 Telling yourself that you only have to do something for five minutes makes a task feel super attainable, that’s why we have created a ten day, five-minute challenge!
 For ten days in a row, commit to at least five minutes of exercise.
 It can be a walk outside, a dance around the house, five minutes of an exercise video on youtube… anything!
 Once you’ve completed your five minutes mark it on your chart.
 If you end up feeling excited to keep going, great!
 If not, that’s fine too!
 You only have to do five minutes a day for ten days to complete the challenge.

-To download a copy of the 5 minute challenge worksheet, click here.
+To download our 5 minute challenge worksheet, click here.

 For a one week beginner’s exercise guide, click here.